auth0/docs/articles/quickstart/webapp/java-ee/_includes/_login.md

 If the `credential` is an `Auth0Credential`, the calling user is authenticated and valid, so a `CredentialValidationResult` created with the credential is returned to indicate success.
 If it is not an `Auth0Credential`, return `CredentialValidationResult.NOT_VALIDATED_RESULT`.

 Before implementing the `HttpAuthenticationMechanism` interface that will use all these collaborators, create a bean that will provide a configured instance of the `AuthenticationController` from the Auth0 Java MVC SDK.
-The `AuthenticationController` is used to build the authorize URL where users will login, and handle the token exchange to authenticate users.
+The `AuthenticationController` is used to build the authorization URL where users will login, and handle the token exchange to authenticate users.

 * If your Auth0 Application is configured to use the **RS256 signing algorithm** (the default when creating a new Auth0 Application), you need to configure a `JwkProvider` to fetch the public key used to verify the token's signature.
 See the [jwks-rsa-java repository](https://github.com/auth0/jwks-rsa-java) to learn about additional configuration options.
 * If your Auth0 Application is configured to use the **HS256 signing algorithm**, there is no need to configure the `JwkProvider`.